ec-jrc/eucropmap/README.md

-This work is in progress and may be subject to frequent changes
+This work is in progress and may be subject to changes

 # eucropmap